shrijareddy/Optimising-Agriculture-Production/README.md

 # Optimising-Agriculture-Production
-Suggests what crop to grow according to the given soil and climate conditions
+Predictive model using Logistic Regression which suggests what crop to grow according to the given soil and climatic conditions.